synfig/synfig-docs-dev/docs/common/building.rst

 #.
 Sometimes new versions of distributives change development package names, which may causeautomatic script to fail.
 #.
 It is possible your distributive is not supported by our build script.

-As alternative we can use a NIX build system, which will assist us in setting correct build environment.
+As alternative we can use a `NIX build system <https://nixos.org/>`_, which will assist us in setting correct build environment.

 First of all, install NIX using the following command: